Botswana Safari: Why It's Unique Compared to Other African Destinations?

 Mokoro (Dugout Canoe) Safaris: A One-of-a-Kind Experience

 One of the Okavango's signature experiences is the mokoro safari, where visitors glide through the water in traditional dugout canoes.
-Poled by expert local guides, these silent, immersive journeys offer an entirely different way to experience the African wilderness.
+Guided by expert local polers, these silent, immersive journeys offer an entirely different way to experience the African wilderness.
 Instead of the rumble of safari vehicles, you hear only the calls of fish eagles, the splash of leaping frogs, and the rustling of reeds as you drift past hippos, crocodiles, and herds of thirsty elephants.

 Okavango Delta vs Serengeti National Park.